pixeldesu/tinkaton/README.md

 <div align='center'>
   <img width=250px src='.github/images/tinkaton.png?raw=true'>

-  <h1>tinkaton</h1>
+  <h1>Tinkaton</h1>
-  <p>tinkaton is a library that can be used to extract information from popular frontend framework entrypoints on websites.</p>
+  <p>Tinkaton is a library that can be used to extract information from popular frontend framework entrypoints on websites.</p>
 </div>

 > [!IMPORTANT]
-> tinkaton is a project made to tinker with web projects in an exploratory fashion, so it should be only used for educational purposes!
+> Tinkaton is a project made to tinker with web projects in an exploratory fashion, so it should be only used for educational purposes!

 ## Installation

-You can get tinkaton via NPM:
+You can get Tinkaton via NPM:

 ```shell
 $ npm install tinkaton